What is the treatment for Lyme disease?

 - Other biologic mechanisms of disease

 Our research has validated PTLD as a serious and impairing condition.
 However, the causes of PTLD are not yet well understood or validated, and the term PTLD does not mean post-infection or imply an assumption of underlying biologic mechanisms.
 The Lyme disease patient population is heterogeneous and the drivers of persistent illness can be varied and multifactorial.
-The roles of immune dysfunction, autoimmunity, chronic inflammation, persistent bacterial infection, neural network alteration, and other potential causative biologic mechanisms of PTLD are being investigated at our Center.
+The roles of immune dysfunction, autoimmunity, chronic inflammation, persistent bacterial infection, persistent bacterial antigenic debris, neural network alteration, and other potential causative biologic mechanisms of PTLD are being investigated at our Center.

 Is there a cure for Post Treatment Lyme Disease?

-Currently there are no FDA approved treatments for the persistent symptoms of Lyme disease.
-Therefore, treatments must be individualized by addressing specific symptoms and circumstances for each individual.
+Currently there are no FDA approved treatments for the persistent symptoms in Lyme disease.
+Therefore, treatments must be individualized by addressing specific findings, symptoms, and circumstances for each individual.